richardhendricksen/visual-regression-testcafe-in-docker/testcafe/framework/reporter/testcafe-reporter-allure/README.md

 # testcafe-reporter-allure
-This is the **allure** reporter plugin for [TestCafe](http://devexpress.github.io/testcafe).
+This is a custom **allure** reporter plugin for [TestCafe](http://devexpress.github.io/testcafe).
 This is used to generate allure visual reports for testcafe test execution.

 ## Install

 ```
-npm install testcafe-reporter-allure
+npm install file:testcafe/framework/reporter/testcafe-reporter-allure
 ```

 ## Usage